markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 ##### `permittedAriaRoles`

 Warn if use the not permitted role according to ARIA in HTML.
+This is based on the spec ARIA in HTML and is not strictly the spec WAI-ARIA, so it is an option.

 -   Type: `boolean`
 -   Optional